Eroleice/LIAR/index.md

 - **Leek**: a decision making module, which contains all the investment logic inside and make the buy/sell desicion
 - **Investment**: a module that does the back test to give a result of all the activities
 - **Analysis**: a module that gives us a report of all the invevstment and grades the performance
-- **Revolusion**: a module that using couple technics to enchance the investment logic in 'Leek' module
+- **Revolution**: a module that using couple technics to enchance the investment logic in 'Leek' module

 ![mind_map](https://github.com/Eroleice/LIAR/raw/gh-pages/image/mind_map.jpg)

-The world 'LIAR' itself is the realization of quantitative investment from us.
+The word 'LIAR' itself is the realization of quantitative investment from us.
 We do believe that a success investment contains 3 steps:

 1. Turn cash into capital
 2. Wait until capital grows up
 3. Turn capital back to cash

 Since cash won't increase by itself, people have to turn them into a state which would grow up through time, and turn them back to more cash to actually realize the gain in cash.
-Quantitative investment earns the money from pricing error in the capital market, it's a typical zero-sum game and won't enchance the groth or economics, so we take quantitative investment as a 'fake' investment, so called 'LIAR'.
+Quantitative investment earns the money from pricing error in the capital market, it's a typical zero-sum game and won't enchance the growth of economics, so we take quantitative investment as a 'fake' investment, so called 'LIAR'.

 ### Contributors